When Kerri Strug Made Olympic History In 1996

 Everyone in the production truck knew Kerri Strug had done it.
 In the final vault of the women’s gymnastics team finals at the 1996 Summer Olympics in Atlanta, Georgia, the 18-year-old gymnast had overcome the U.S. deficit on the scoreboard to narrowly edge out the Russian team by less than a point.

 It was a good thing, too, because Strug’s run had ended badly.
 After dismounting the vault apparatus, she had landed awkwardly, a loud crack coming from her left ankle.
 The bone had been moved forward, severing her medial and lateral ligaments.

-The four-foot, nine-inch gymnast, who hadn’t even experienced puberty yet due to a lack of body fat, nodded her head.
+The 4-foot-9-inch gymnast, who hadn’t even reached puberty yet due to a lack of body fat, nodded her head.
 She would run another 75 feet and do it again.

 Strug’s determination not to trail the Russians began in 1992, when the then-14-year old gymnast offered what she considered a weak and ineffectual performance in the Barcelona Games, finishing fourth among the American team.
 Still a young teenager, she had moved away from her parents in Tucson, Arizona to be closer to Béla Károlyi, a renowned gymnastics coach in Houston, Texas.

 After qualifying for the 1996 games, Strug and the rest of the women’s squad—dubbed the “Magnificent Seven” and led by Károlyi's wife, Martha—stayed at an empty fraternity house at Emory University outside of the Olympic Village to avoid distractions.
 While Strug was determined not to repeat her subpar performance from four years earlier, the team as a whole was facing an even bigger obstacle: No women’s U.S. gymnastics team had ever taken Olympic gold.
 The event had been dominated by the Russians since 1948.